Sharon Cheslow

-Sharon Cheslow (born October 5, 1961) is an American musician, composer, artist, writer, photographer, educator, and archivist.
+Sharon Ann Cheslow (born October 5, 1961) is an American musician, composer, artist, writer, photographer, educator, and archivist.
 In 1981, she formed Chalk Circle, Washington, D.C.'s first all-female punk band.
 She has since become an accomplished artist who works between different mediums, mostly sound-based.

 Biography

 Cheslow was born in Los Angeles, California.
 She has a B.A. in Intermedia Arts from Mills College, attended graduate school in Music at California Institute of the Arts, and completed a Master of Library and Information Science degree from San José State University.
 She has worked or taught at Mills College's Olin Library, Stanford University, Bay Area Video Coalition, University of California, Berkeley, University of California, Santa Cruz, and California Institute of the Arts.
 As a pioneer on many levels, she has collaborated with numerous musicians and artists.
 Her work crosses boundaries and addresses subject/object relationships.

 Early years

 Born in Los Angeles, Sharon Cheslow grew up in the Jewish area near Wilshire and Fairfax in a Reconstructionist Jewish family.
 In an introduction to an interview with her mother for Interrobang?!
 Anthology on Music and Family, Cheslow wrote that her maternal great-grandmother emigrated from Kolomea (in present-day Ukraine) and had a professional violinist father.
 Cheslow's mother graduated from UCLA, became a teacher, and was an American civil rights movement advocate.
 Her family moved to the Washington, D.C. suburbs in 1967 after Cheslow's father, a Caltech graduate, got a job with the U.S. Department of Transportation.
 They first moved to Silver Spring, MD and then to Bethesda, MD where she experienced antisemitism.
-Cheslow listened to rock and roll and was influenced by her parents' love of music, especially folk protest music – one of Cheslow's earliest memories is of listening to her parent's Bob Dylan records.
+Cheslow listened to rock and roll and was influenced by her parents' love of music, especially folk protest music – one of Cheslow's earliest memories is of listening to her parents' Bob Dylan records.
 As a young child, Cheslow started singing and playing guitar, as well as taking photographs.